Blurred-9L/BouncingBalls/README.md

 - Remove bricks when ball bounces on them.
 - Make the game stop whenever the ball falls off of the screen.
 - Add sounds whenever the ball bounces on certain objects (bricks and bar).
 (Kind of lame...)

-<strong>To do:</strong>
 - Add backgrounds.
 Possibly modify level file to indicate where to find the background tile to use.
+- Add a level loader.

+<strong>To do:</strong>
+- Add several default levels.
 - Add lives to the game.
-- Add a level loader and several default levels.
 - Add music, even if crappy prop music is used.

 <strong>Extra stuff that might not get done:</strong>